devopzilla/devx-docs/docs/intro.md

 The cloud-native landscape is ever-expanding.
 DevX let's you use a single tool with a single configuration language [CUE](https://cuelang.org) to define how to build and run your apps once.
 Then use Docker Compose, Kubernetes, or any of your favourite tools to do the work.

+## Configuration language
+We use [CUE](https://cuelang.org/) to write strongly typed configurations.
+You can now shift YAML typos left, instead of detecting errors when applying configurations.
+You can easily transform CUE configuration files to and from YAML (CUE is a superset of YAML & JSON).

+[CUE](https://cuelang.org/) is the result of years of experience writing configuration languages at Google, and seeks to improve the developer experience while avoiding some nasty pitfalls.
+CUE looks like JSON, while making declarative data definition, generation, and validation a breeze.
+You can find a primer on CUE [here](https://docs.dagger.io/1215/what-is-cue/#understanding-cue).

 ## Getting Started